 - 13.1 The process below is appropriate for members at retirement and subject to benefit reduction due to an LTA charge.
 The HM Treasury note 'How to pass on the lifetime charge' dated 23 December 2004 remains relevant except that a factor of 20 is no longer applied to convert an LTA charge into a pension reduction.
 Note the factor of 20 is still applied to determine the amount of any LTA charge. - 13.2 The determination of LTA charges is outside the scope of this note but such charges should be determined after the member has decided the form of benefits to be taken (i.e. after commutation decisions). - 13.3 Members subject to an LTA charge are subject to a reduction in member's pension and dependant's pension.
-The dependant's pension entitlement should be reduced by 50% of the member's reduction for 1995 section members and by 37.5% of the member's reduction for 2008 section members.
+The dependant's pension entitlement should be reduced by 33.75% of the member's reduction.

-- 13.4 The factors to be used to determine the member's pension reduction to cover an LTA charge are included as Table SP3 (Table 605 in the consolidated factors spreadsheet) in Appendix D. - 13.5 The appropriate factor will depend on the member's age (last birthday) at their date of retirement.
-Factors are selected according to whether members are in the 1995 or 2008 Section.
+- 13.4 The factors to be used to determine the member's pension reduction to cover an LTA charge are included as Table SP3 (Table 606 in consolidated factors spreadsheet) in Appendix D. - 13.5 The appropriate factor will depend on the member's age (last birthday) at their date of retirement.